-On Austria's dedicated website, the majority of the indicators were updated with data for the year 2018.
+On Croatia's dedicated website, most of the data is available until 2018/2019.
+For Austria, the majority of the indicators were updated with data for the year 2018.
 France's latest data is from 2017, with the sole exception of one indicator with 2019 data.
 Germany's data ranges from 2013 to 2018.
 Hungary publishes data under three SDG 5 indicators and each one has a different date: 2015, 2016, and 2018, even though our research indicated that in some cases more recent data is available but has not been uploaded to the SDG website.
 In Spain, the data ranges from 2010 to 2019.
 For the UK, latest data ranges from 2015 to 2019.
 This causes a problem as outdated datasets can be misleading as data could no longer be accurate.

 We also found that sometimes more recent data is available in the Voluntary National Reviews, but citizens should not have to wait for the publication of this document nor have to know about it in order to know how their country is doing in advancing towards achieving the SDGs.

 RECOMMENDATION: Governments should publish all SDG data available, proactively and continuously.
 Once a dataset is established, there should be a continuous collection and publication of the data, being as close to real-time updates as possible.